Back to Articles

 How To Buy A Home When You’re Self-Employed

-Many lenders do offer loans for self-employed borrowers, and simply just require some additional information to back up their declared incomes. the last two years tax returns is the ideal situation, but for those only in business for 12-18 months, as long as the business is profitable there are lenders who are open to this kind of scenario.
+Many lenders do offer loans for self-employed borrowers – they simply require some additional information to back up your declared income.
+The last two years' tax returns are ideal.
+But for those only in business for 12-18 months, as long as the business is profitable, there are lenders who are open to this kind of scenario.

 Here are some quick tips:

 2. Cancel credit cards that you don’t need (this will affect credit scoring).
-If you have more than one credit card, think about what you really need them for and could you structure your spending to live just off one.
+If you have more than one credit card, think about what you really need them for and whether you can structure your spending to require just one card.

-3. Do your taxes - I agree that nobody really likes paying tax, but in order to achieve the loan you want, a lender will want to see that the business is profitable.
+3. Do your taxes.
+Sure, nobody really likes paying tax, but in order to achieve the loan you want, a lender will want to see that the business is profitable.
 By keeping your tax returns up to date, you can show the lender that all is in order and ultimately the business is in a good position and you can afford the loan.

-4. Save! - Having a deposit is obviously important, but showing how you achieved that deposit by living within your means is equally as important.
-A regular savings pattern enables lenders to see that you can save and be diligent with your income and expenses.
+4. Save!
+Having a deposit is obviously important, but showing how you achieved that deposit by living within your means is equally as important.
+A regular pattern of savings enables lenders to see that you can save and be diligent with your income and expenses.
 It makes them feel safe knowing that you are able to manage your expenses when it's time to repay the loan.

-5. Speak to an accredited finance broker about how the structure of your business and your taxable income will impact your ability to borrow for a home.
-We can sit down and go through all your income and expenses, and then lay out a plan on how to manage these in order to get you in the right position to borrow what you need.
-If you need help, reach out us at Sky Blue Finance
+5. Speak to an accredited mortgage broker about how the structure of your business and your taxable income will impact your ability to borrow for a home.
+We can sit down with you and go through all your income and expenses, then lay out a plan on how to manage these in order to get you in a good position to borrow what you need.

-If you're self employed and would like some insight into what hurdles there may be in obtaining finance and how to best overcome these, contact us at Sky Blue Finance and we'll help you find your way.
+If you're self-employed and would like some insight into what hurdles there may be in obtaining finance and how to best overcome these, contact us and we'll help you find your way.

-An accredited finance broker is much more than just your average mortgage broker.
+An accredited mortgage broker is much more than just your average mortgage broker.